Om-Andharia/Vision-Guard/README.md

 This completes the Telegram notification preparation stage of VisionGuard Phase 2.

+## Day 5 Summary - Python + Telegram IoT Notification

+Phase 2 Day 5 focused on full integration between Python AI detection, ESP32 hardware alerting, and Telegram IoT notification.

+Phase 2 Day 5 was completed successfully.

+The Python OpenCV AI detection system was connected with the ESP32 through Serial communication.
+The ESP32 was programmed to receive commands from Python and perform both local and remote alert actions.

+When Python detected both motion and face, it sent command 1 to the ESP32.
+The ESP32 then activated the LED and buzzer and sent a Telegram alert message.
+When the system returned to safe condition, Python sent command 0, and the ESP32 turned OFF the LED and buzzer.

+During testing, repeated Telegram alerts were observed when movement continued or restarted.
+To solve this, a 15-second Telegram cooldown was added using lastTelegramTime and telegramCooldown.
+This prevented alert spam while still allowing new alerts after the cooldown period.

+Private details such as WiFi password, Telegram Bot Token, and Chat ID were removed from GitHub-ready code and replaced with placeholders.

+This completed the full AI + ESP32 + Telegram IoT integration for VisionGuard Phase 2.

 ## Security Note

 This project uses WiFi credentials, Telegram Bot Token, and Telegram Chat ID for IoT notification testing.